xyniu1/xyniu.github.io/_posts/2023-05-09-comparing-neural-reps.md

 <img src="/images/setup.svg">

 🧠 While the ANN responses are usually static and deterministic, neural activities embed unique time dynamics and are stochastic, i.e., their responses can be different for the same input.
-For the first problem, the standard practice is to count the number of spikes during a certain time period after the stimulus onset (for example, [Brain Score][1] chooses 70ms to 170ms after image onset).
+For the first problem, the standard practice is to count the number of spikes during a certain time period after the stimulus onset (for example, 70ms to 170ms after image onset).
 The second problem is more subtle.
 For most of the methods we discuss, they average the responses over repeated trials, but some argue the trial variability also plays an important role.

 🧠 The number of neurons recorded is usually on the scale of hundreds, and the number of images shown to the neurons is usually on the scale of hundreds or thousands.